TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Training and Evaluation Setup

 \section{Training and Evaluation Setup}

-Our training setup closely follows the experimental configuration of RAGEN~\cite{wang2025ragenunderstandingselfevolutionllm}, and we therefore only summarize the key parameters and explicitly note deviations.
-Unless stated otherwise, all environment settings, optimization details, and implementation choices are identical to those used in the RAGEN framework.
+Our training setup closely follows the experimental configuration of RAGEN~\citep{wang2025ragenunderstandingselfevolutionllm}, and we therefore summarize the key parameters and explicitly note deviations.
+Unless stated otherwise, all environment settings, optimization details, and implementation choices are identical to those used in the default RAGEN framework.

 \paragraph{Models and Optimization.} We initialize all agents from Qwen2.5-Instruct checkpoints.
 For Sokoban and FrozenLake, we train both Qwen2.5-0.5B and Qwen2.5-3B models, while for WebShop we train only Qwen2.5-3B due to its longer context and higher reasoning demands.
-Policy optimization is done using PPO for Sokoban and GRPO for FrozenLake and WebShop, consistent with RAGEN’s findings on stability under stochastic and sparse-reward settings.
+Policy optimization is done using PPO for Sokoban and GRPO for FrozenLake and WebShop, consistent with \citet{wang2025ragenunderstandingselfevolutionllm}'s findings on stability under stochastic and sparse-reward settings.

-\paragraph{Rollout and Update Configuration.} Training proceeds for up to 200 rollout–update iterations for Sokoban and FrozenLake, and 100 iterations for WebShop.
-At each iteration, we sample $P=16$ task instances (prompts), each generating $N=16$ rollouts, resulting in $256$ trajectories per iteration.
+\paragraph{Rollout and Update Configuration.} Training proceeds for up to 200 rollout--update iterations for Sokoban and FrozenLake, and 100 iterations for WebShop.
+At each iteration, we sample $P=16$ task instances (prompts), each retaining $L=16$ rollouts, resulting in $256$ trajectories per iteration.
 Each trajectory is limited to a maximum of 5 interaction turns, with up to 5 actions per turn and at most 10 total actions per episode.
+For TSR (Best-of-$N$), we sample $N=28$ candidate trajectories and retain the top $L=16$.
+For TSR (Beam Search), we use branching factor $M=4$ and beam width $B=2$.
+For TSR (Lookahead), we use the same $M$ and $B$ with lookahead depth $D=2$.

+\paragraph{Compute-Matched Baselines.} To assess whether TSR's gains stem from structured search rather than raw rollout budget, we additionally evaluate compute-scaled instance filtering baselines on FrozenLake with Qwen2.5-3B.
+These baselines increase the naive rollout budget from the standard $P=L=16$ setting to $P=L=32$ and $P=L=64$, while keeping the downstream optimizer and evaluation protocol unchanged.
+This isolates the effect of structured search from simply sampling more complete trajectories.
+Similar results can be obtained for other tasks and models.

 \paragraph{Optimization Hyperparameters.} We use the Adam optimizer with learning rate $1\times10^{-6}$ for both actor and critic (when applicable), and $(\beta_1,\beta_2)=(0.9,0.999)$.
 For PPO, advantages are computed using Generalized Advantage Estimation (GAE) with $\gamma=1.0$ and $\lambda=1.0$, and a clipping parameter $\epsilon=0.2$.
 For GRPO, advantages are computed via group-relative normalization over rollouts sampled from the same task instance.
 Entropy regularization with coefficient $\beta=0.001$ is applied in all experiments.
 Following RAGEN, we impose a response-format penalty of $-0.1$ when the model fails to produce a valid structured output.